The Need for Dark Matter

 People have, of course, considered modifications to gravitational theory as an alternative to dark matter.
 It is hard to do this without breaking something else fundamental.
 So hard that the widespread presumption is that it is impossible.
 Indeed, the vast majority of modified gravity hypotheses quickly fail when confronted with astronomical data, never mind theoretical objections.
 For example, it is possible to exclude any modification that is simply based on changing the force law at a particular length scale.

-One hypothesis to modify Newtonain dynamics, MOND, has endured for a quarter century, despite periodic claims to falsify it.
-(So far most, if not all, of these claims have proven to be premature or outright wrong.)
+One hypothesis to modify Newtonain dynamics, MOND, has endured since 1983, despite frequent claims to falsify it.
+(So far most of these claims have proven to be premature or outright wrong though there are a few that should be taken seriously.)
 More disturbing to me than the supposed failures of MOND is that it works so well.
 This should not happen if dark matter is the right answer.
 MOND has persistently had more predictive success in galaxies than have dark matter models.

 The phenomenological success of MOND has some curious consequences for dark matter.
 Whatever the dark matter is, it has to look, smell, and act like MOND.
 This is no trivial feat.
 MOND is a simple formula connecting the observed distribution of stars and gas unique to each galaxy to the dynamics that are uniquely observed for each galaxy.
 There is no reference to the dark matter that is suppose to dominate the show.
 The baryonic tail wags the dark matter dog.

 Though well established observationally, the MONDian phenomenology is widely ignored by modelers seeking to explain the pertinent data.
 Ignoring facts is not healthy in science.